 You can see over the rhino’s head, as it rests on metal arms on the front of the costume.
 You certainly wouldn’t want to run a marathon bent over double looking through the rhino head!
 But you have very limited visibility: you can see your feet if you look straight down, and then about 3 metres ahead if you; if you want to see further you have to duck your head down at an awkward angle.
 People are always really nice to you at the water stations though, and help with passing you a gel or a bottle.

 Our rhino costumes are often used for marathons and half-marathons in the UK, as well as other activities such as fundraising collections, and school and zoo fundraising days.
 Taking the costumes abroad is often difficult, as the costumes have to be collected in person from Save the Rhino’s London office.
 Please get in touch if you are interested in using a rhino costume for fundraising and we will happily provide further advice.

-If you’re interested in completing an endurance event in rhino costume, please contact our Events Manager at email@example.com.
+If you’re interested in completing an endurance event in rhino costume, please contact us at firstname.lastname@example.org.

-If you are interested in borrowing the child costume for fundraising events in schools or youth centres, or any other activity, please contact Katherine at firstname.lastname@example.org.
+If you are interested in borrowing the child costume for fundraising events in schools or youth centres, or any other activity, please contact us at email@example.com.